-In contrast, for example, the Cortelyou family’s land was sold to the U.S. military for the expansion of the Fort Hamilton armybase.
+In contrast, for example, the Cortelyous (another old Dutch family) sold its land to the U.S. military for the expansion of the Fort Hamilton armybase.
 “When Garrison improvements were underway,” Rebecca Charlotte Bangs writes in her 1912 book, Reminiscences of Old New Utrecht and Gowanus, “some human bones were discovered and the find announced, but nothing remained to tell a single item about whose bodies the bones represented, and as the United States Government was in no mood for halting work of Defence [sic] lines for its big Fort, the little family cemetery was wiped out of existence.”

 According to a stone in the Barkaloo cemetery, placed in 1984 by the Bay Ridge Historical Society in conjunction with Barkaloo heirs, 21 people in total were buried here since the 1720s, up until an unnamed infant died in 1848.